digdir/dialogporten/src/Digdir.Domain.Dialogporten.ChangeDataCapture/readme.md

 This image represents the worst case scenario where there exists no replication slot, CDC may have failed during the last recovery attempt, and messages are created during recovery.
 I say "may have failed during the last recovery attempt" because this may in fact be the first recovery attempt since the replication slot was dropped.
 All the synced messages was consumed from the dropped slot, and the checkpoint represents the point in time that the slot should have represented had it been there.
 In other words - our checkpoint does not only save us on recovery error, it also saves us when the replication slot is dropped.

-## Known issues
-This is by no means fool proof.
-We won't lose messages with this approach, however we may still send the same message multiple times.
-There are two known ways this may occur:
-1. If we were unable to sync the checkpoint from the last run and then start a recovery process, we may end up sending the same messages multiple times.
-"May", because the service bus consumer may have deleted the `OutboxMessages` before CDC starts a recovery.
-However, this is highly unlikely and not a mechanism to rely on.
-2. Consumption of the replication slot stops in the middle of a transaction with multiple `OutboxMessages`.
-Postgres logical replication slot will only traverse the WAL when the commit message is acknowledged by CDC.
-Say a transaction with 10 `OutboxMessages` is committed to the database, and CDC only manages to consume 6 of them before it shuts down for whatever reason.
-Postgres will resend the first 6 `OutboxMessages` to CDC when it starts up again, because the commit message was not acknowledged.

-CDC tries to mitigate issue 1 by reading from and writing to the `CheckpointRepository` on startup.
-If this fails for whatever reason, CDC will refuse to start consuming messages, and shuts down.
-However, if it succeeds during startup but are unable to during runtime it will log it as a warning, but won't shut down.
-Should CDC be allowed to run for a long time with these warnings, and the replication slot is dropped, we may end up consuming the entire `OutboxMessage` table.
-Or at least a good chunk of already synced messages.
-Although issue 1 cannot be completely solved, one way to further mitigate it is by introducing multiple checkpoint repositories.

-One would think that we can use the checkpoint in conjunction with the replication slot to mitigate issue 2.
-However, the checkpoint relies on the `OutboxMessage.CreatedAt`, and there is no way to have a user defined order of the transaction messages through replication slot subscription.
-The order is determined by the SQL statements order used in the transaction.

-NEI: Issue 2 can however be completely mitigated by forcing CDC into recovery by dropping the replication slot on CDC shut down.
-This works because our checkpoint is MER FINGRANNULERT than the replication slot.
-However, this solution relies heavily on the checkpoint sync being successful.
-By not dropping the replication slot we have both the slot as primary and the checkpoint as backup.

 ### Logical WAL subscription details
 Earlier I stated: